-Should You Visit the Controversial Stalin Museum?
+Should You Visit the Controversial Stalin Museum in Gori?

-This is the question that I asked myself before planning our trip to Gori.
 Is it right to go to the Stalin museum?
 The controversial museum that paints the life of Stalin in pink and conveniently scoots over his huge portfolio of atrocities?
-Even the little logo for the museum website is a friendly-looking cartoon of Stalin.
-Here’s everything you need to know to come to your own conclusion.

 Disclaimer: This blog post may contain affiliate links, which means that if you click and purchase through a link, we may earn a small commission at no extra cost to you.
 And if you do choose to do this, THANK YOU so much for supporting us!
 It means that we can continue to create content for you guys.
 Full disclaimer here.